NEW DELHI: National carrier Air India is pursuing a mobile, social strategy aimed at strengthening its interface with passengers.

 In tandem with its new focus on mobile passengers, Air India wants to enhance its social presence.
 For years, the carrier’s passengers have expressed concerns on social media about delayed flights, ripped seats, lost luggage and rude crew.

 Air India recently held its first social media meeting in New Delhi.
 The gathering comprised top management from the airline, crewmembers, engineers, a mix of technology, technical, travel and food bloggers and twitterati.
 RGN was the sole aviation news outlet invited to participate.

+Disruption, engagement, community, tenacity, promotion, awareness are the tenets associated with social media today and, during the meeting, Air India indicated it recognizes the need to improve on this front.
 Government-subsidized companies are not always as candid as private industry in India, but the openness at the meeting was revitalizing, proving change is the only constant.

 Air India’s Lohani introduced himself simply with: “I am a blogger.”
 Indeed, before he took on his present assignment at Air India, Lohani did publish a blog called “Think”.
 Of some 400 posts, he removed 350, “as they were too explosive, and the media would have got hold of them”, he said jocularly.
 While this revelation had nothing to do with aviation, the point made was clear.
 Air India is seeking to better communicate with passengers.

 “The time is ripe to communicate with all present and future passengers,” said Lohani.
 This is a good time to send a message to show the airline cares and offers great deals.”
 Evidence of Air India’s efforts can be seen in its Twitter exchanges.